Plagiaulacida: Paulchoffatiid line

-Other genera include Galveodon and Sunnyodon, both based on teeth from the Lower Cretaceous of Spain and England respectively.
+Other genera include Angrivarodon, Galveodon, and Sunnyodon, based on teeth from the Lower Cretaceous of Germany, Spain, and England respectively.

 Also referable to the paulchoffatiid line, but not the family itself, is the family Pinheirodontidae, which is known from Early Cretaceous teeth found in Iberia and England.
 As well as Rugosodon from the Middle-Late Jurassic of China.

 Plagiaulacid line (possibly Superfamily Plagiaulacoidea)

 Family Plagiaulacidae is known from the Upper Jurassic (North America) to Lower Cretaceous (Europe), being represented by Plagiaulax, Bolodon, and Morrisonodon.

 Family Albionbaataridae is known from the Upper Jurassic to Lower Cretaceous of Europe and Asia, (China – undescribed, 2001).
 These were shrew-sized Multituberculates, with some similarities to the paulchoffis.

 Members of the family Eobaataridae display dental similarities with members of Paracimexomys group, (Cimolodonta).
 They are known from the Upper Jurassic to Lower Cretaceous of Europe and Asia.

 Sinobaatar was described after the study by Kielan-Jaworowska and Hurum (2001).
 The Mongolian word 'baatar' is frequently employed in the nomenclature of Multituberculates.
 This reflects the fact that many of the most complete fossils have been recovered from sites in Mongolia, though this more applies to members of the more derived Cimolodonta.

 A couple of further genera possibly fit somewhere within "Plagiaulacida".
 This has been tentatively proposed for Janumys of the Middle Cretaceous.
 Its contemporary, Ameribaatar, is of uncertain affinities.
 Both were first described late in 2001.